 A volunteer organization with its start in 1937, the Southern California Timing Association (SCTA), combined with Bonneville Nationals, Inc. (BNI), maintains rules and records for land speed racing at El Mirage Dry Lake, California and Bonneville Salt Flats, Utah.
 (NOTE: We used the Official Results posted in the SCTA site for driver and team names, and all timing results you see in this article.)
-Weather permitting, racing is held five … Continue reading SCTA Land Speed Races at El Mirage
+Updated 6/7/2017: Originally published on December … Continue reading SCTA Land Speed Races at El Mirage

 From Connie Cycling Foundation in the velodrome to the SCTA – Southern California Timing Association’s Land Speed Races at El Mirage Dry Lake, it’s been a fast few weeks!
 While we prepare the blog for the races, thought you might enjoy a little teaser video.
 This is what is sounds like at the starting line for a 200.050 mph run by Tom Flattery.
 Turn it … Continue reading So Much Racing Going On!

 My memorial to Old School days!
 A lot of people don’t know the origin of the name Roth Stock for my company.
 Back in the “Old Days” when movies were actually shot on FILM (the F-word!) … If you ran out of film and you had maybe, three pages of dialogue left, you didn’t want to buy a whole new reel of raw film stock. … Continue reading The Origins of the Name Roth Stock